-2) 9 May 1945: Kamikaze strike into the after deck park killed one and wounded eight.
+2) 9 May 1945: Struck by a kamikaze into the after deck park which killed one and wounded eight.
 Deck depressed 4.5 inches with a supporting beam distorted by 3 inches.
 Six Corsairs and one Avenger were destroyed on deck, and a blown out rivet allowed burning fuel to penetrate into the hanger, which together with the sprinkler system damaged a further eight Corsairs and three Avengers.
 Able to launch and land aircraft 50 minutes later but only had four Avengers and eleven Corsairs left serviceable at this time.*

 Kamikaze hit of 6 April 1945 showing damage to the Type 272 radome

 6 April 1945: A Yokosuka D4Y3 Suisei "Judy" kamikaze struck a glancing blow to the island with the only apparent damage being a hole in the Type 272 radome forward of the bridge.
 However, after the plane crashed into the sea, its bomb exploded underwater close alongside.
 This inflicted severe structural damage, with the outer hull opened up and some of the frames cracked.
 The damage did not interrupt flight operations, but speed was limited to 19 knots.
 Sent home and arrived at Rosyth on 27 June 1945 for what was intended to be a four month repair and refit, but the end of the war slowed work and changed plans.
 She recommissioned in June 1946 as a trials and training carrier, replacing HMS Pretoria Castle.